MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ## Should you deploy the Azure Information Protection unified labeling client?

-Deploy the Azure Information Protection unified labeling client if you are using [sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels), and any of the following applies:
+Deploy the Azure Information Protection unified labeling client if you are using [sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels) in Microsoft 365, and any of the following applies:

 - You want to classify (and optionally, protect) documents and email messages by selecting labels from within your Office apps (Word, Excel, PowerPoint, Outlook) on Windows computers.